-Carnival celebrations in Malta can be tracked back to the 1400s.
+Carnival celebration in Malta can be tracked back to the 1400s.
 The Knights of the Order of St. John celebrated Carnival in grand style and introduced strength competitions and carnival balls to Maltese traditions.
 The tradition of Carnival survived throughout all these centuries.
 Nowadays, Carnival is marked by a competition of colourful, gigantic floats accompanied by parades of dancers dressed up in grotesque masks and costumes.
 The main parades are held in Valletta and Floriana.

 Carnival balls and parties are organised in various localities around Malta and Gozo.
 For 5 days in a year, anyone can dress up, cover his face with a mask and fool around the streets.